ialbert/bio/docs/bio-uniq.md

-# uniq.py: find unique elements
+# bio uniq: find unique elements

 The need to find unique elements within columns of different files is very common.

-Thus when you install the `bio` package another script called `uniq.py` is also installed.
-This software prints the unique elements from a column.

 ## Using `comm.py`